Sher-Chowdhury/vagrant-openldap/README.md

 ```

 Note, you only need to ssh into the openldap-client01 in order to practice for the RHCSA exam.
-To pracice for the RHCSA exam, you need to ssh into openldap-client01 and then install & configure the openldap client.
+To practice for the RHCSA exam, you need to ssh into openldap-client01 and then install & configure the openldap client.
 Once that's done, you should then test if your openldap client is working as expected.
 We'll explain how to perform these tests later.

 # Pre-reqs